DMV.ORG is not affiliated with any government agency

-Children younger than one year old or weighing less than 20 pounds must be properly secured in an approved rear-facing child passenger restraint system.
+• Children younger than 1 year old or weighing 20 lbs. or less must be properly secured in an approved rear-facing child passenger restraint system.

-Children between the ages of one and three weighing more than 20 pounds must be properly secured in an approved forward-facing child passenger restraint system.
+• Children between 1 to 3 years old weighing more than 20 lbs. must be properly secured in an approved forward-facing or rear facing child passenger restraint system.

-Children between the ages of four and eight and less than 4'9" tall must be properly secured in an approved belt-positioning booster seat system.
+• Children 4 to 8 years old and less than 4 ft 9 in tall must be properly secured in an approved belt-positioning booster seat system.

 Children exceeding these limits must follow the seat belt rules listed below.